On this page:

 Your password will expire once per year.
 You can see this expiration date at the NetID Center.

 Two-factor authentication secures our University accounts by confirming your login using something you know (a password), and something you have (like a phone).
 University faculty, staff, and graduate/professional students are required to use 2FA for many University services and websites.

 The DUO Mobile App allows you to confirm your login with a press of a button, and provides a login code if your phone loses internet connectivity.

 You should always try to connect to the IllinoisNet network using your NetID and password.

 All new faculty, staff, and students automatically receive Exchange (Outlook Online) email accounts when completing the NetID claim process.
 Please note it can take up to two hours after claiming your NetID before you can log in to your email inbox.

 All faculty, staff, and students have access to Microsoft Office 365 for free.
 You can access apps like Word, Excel, PowerPoint in your browser or download them to your computer.

 Other free and discounted software are available at our WebStore.
 Some software, including Adobe Creative Cloud, MATLAB, LabView, Mathematica, SAS, and ArcGIS are free for everyone.
 Additional free software may be available depending on your department/college.

 UIUC AnyWare gives students and faculty access to over 100 software applications whether working on campus, remotely, or in class.
 Avoid downloading large files or installing software directly.
 Use software you may not be able to run on your personal device.

-Canvas is the newest LMS officially supported by the University beginning Fall 2021.
+Canvas is the university-supported Learning Management System (LMS).
 Visit the links below for more information about the transition and resources to help build a course in Canvas.